Top Organic Architects

 Louis Sullivan first named it.
 Frank Lloyd Wright made it a doctrine.
 And then — not through a school or a movement, but through individual commitment — a small number of architects took it further, each finding their own form language inside the same idea.

-These are six of them.
+These are ten of them.
 What they share is not a style.
 It is an attitude: that architecture is not applied to a site but grown from it, and that every building is an original problem with an original answer.
 This is harder than it sounds.
 Most architects who invoke the tradition stop at the aesthetic.
-These six went deeper.
+These ten went deeper.

 Architect 01